 Termites feed on the cellulose in dead trees and plants.
 The organic fiber serves as a colony’s main nutritional source, but the bugs also invade diseased trees.
 Their feeding processes help clear the surrounding environment by decomposing decayed vegetation.

-As the insects dispose of plant clutter on the forest floor, they recycle vital nutrients back into the surrounding ecosystem.
+This heavy labor sets the stage so that new plants and trees can grow!
+The insects dispose of plant clutter on the forest floor, they recycle vital nutrients back into the surrounding ecosystem.
 Termite foraging also improves oxygen flow around the base of healthy plants and trees.
-From Panola Mountain down to Reed Bingham, our state parks benefit from termites in the wild.
+Our state parks benefit from termites in the wild.

 A termite swarm naturally follows the path of least resistance.
 Springtime swarms across your property can quickly move in unnoticed.
 The same termite burrowing that aerates forest floors undermines building foundations.
 Termite invasions chew up wood siding, ruin wood framing, and damage buried phone and power cables.

-The tiny insects weigh in with impressive statistics.
+This is why periodic termite inspections are crucial.
+It’s important to be vigilant to prevent and minimize the damage of these tiny creatures.
 Less than five percent of 2,500 termite species cause the most destruction.
-Across the country, professional termite control services help more than 600,000 homeowners deal with infestations and damages every year.
+Across the country, professional termite control services help more than 600,000 homeowners deal with infestations and damages every year

 We’re Here to Help